What Are Arrhythmias?

-The Children’s Heart Center at Children’s Memorial Hermann Hospital has extensive experience treating infants from across the world that have arrhythmias.
+The Children’s Heart Institute at Children’s Memorial Hermann Hospital has extensive experience treating infants from across the world that have arrhythmias.
 Treatment is individualized to the child’s specific anatomy, age, size and other associated cardiac conditions.

 One arrhythmia, called catecholaminergic polymorphic ventricular tachycardia is brought on during exercise and stress.
 It is a genetic disorder that occurs in multiple family members.
 The arrhythmia is an abnormal electrical impulse of the ventricle.
 This is treated with exercise restriction, certain medications, and with surgery in the right circumstances.

 Innovations at Children’s Memorial Hermann Hospital in the treatment of truncus arteriosus include: